justinyoo/blazor-wasm-headless-cms/README.md

-# Blazor WASM Headless CMS with AutoRest #
+# Blazor WASM Headless CMS with Azure Functions API #

-This provides sample code for Blazor WASM app that builds a headless CMS, using AutoRest.
+This provides sample code for Blazor WASM app that builds a headless CMS, with Azure Functions API.

 ## Prerequisites ##